Awesome94/OBA-FrontEnd/README.md

 npm start.

 API can be found here
-# configure your api variables accordingly to get up and running.
+# configure your API variables accordingly to get up and running.